Special Eligibility Scholarships

 Amount: $2,000 per year for up to 8 undergraduate semesters.
 Total Value $8,000.

 Eligibility: Scholars must be designated as finalists by the National Merit Scholarship Corporation (National Merit or National Achievement) or the College Board (National Hispanic) and, for National Merit, officially designate TCU as their first choice.
-The level of the award will be based on SAT and/or ACT scores, GPA, rank in class, the strength of curriculum and the level of competition in the current pool of scholarship candidates.
+The level of the award will be based on SAT and/or ACT scores, GPA, rank in class, strength of curriculum and the level of competition in the current pool of scholarship candidates.
 This scholarship may be awarded in addition to another TCU scholarship if the total amount of institutional merit scholarship does not exceed the cost of tuition at TCU.

 Eligibility: Created in 2002, The Ferrari Mission Award was given annually by Student Government to honor students who lived and carried out the University’s mission statement.
 Today, the Chancellor’s Office and Student Development Services partner in providing Mission Statement Scholarships totaling $6,000 each year.
 Three students will be presented a $2,000 award at the fall Ring Ceremony in recognition for demonstrating excellence in fulfilling the TCU mission.
 You must be a current junior to apply.
 Applications for 2020 will open in January.

-Please visit www.sds.tcu.edu to learn more.
+Please visit Student Development Services to learn more.

 Eligibility: This award is for freshmen TCU students who were at the top of their class at the end of the Spring semester and were not awarded an academic scholarship upon entering the University.
-No application is necessary, recipients of the award will be notified.

 Eligibility: The Bob Bolen Leadership Scholarship, provided by the generosity of The Sarah & Ross Perot, Jr. Foundation, honors Robert (Bob) Bolen, former Mayor of Fort Worth.
 The Bob Bolen Leadership Scholarship is open to current college sophomores or juniors who will be juniors and seniors beginning in the fall.
 Applicants should exhibit leadership ability and/or potential and a commitment to community service.
 Current and former military personnel, dependents of current and former military personnel, Eagle Scouts and Gold Scouts are particularly encouraged to apply.
 Applicants must have a cumulative GPA of 2.5 or above and documented financial need as determined through the Office of Scholarships and Student Financial Aid.
 FAFSA must be received in the Office of Scholarships and Student Financial Aid by May 1.